Carlo-E/react-redux-firebase-auth/README.md

 # react-redux-firebase-auth-netninja-tutorial

-Creating a simple app to learn firebase auth useing react and redux.
+Creating a simple app to learn firebase auth using react and redux.